tcsmath/tcsmath.github.io/_posts/2018-04-06-navigating.md

 \]
 This is an example of a [projected dynamical system](https://en.wikipedia.org/wiki/Projected_dynamical_system).
-Having now addressed feasibility, but we are left to consider the role of the Euclidean norm.
+Having now addressed feasibility, we are left to consider the role of the Euclidean norm.

 ## A Riemannian version